kubernetes/kubernetes/docs/design/clustering/README.md

 This directory contains diagrams for the clustering design doc.

 This depends on the `seqdiag` [utility](http://blockdiag.com/en/seqdiag/index.html).
-Assuming you have a non-borked python install, this should be installable with:
+Assuming you have a non-broked python install, this should be installable with:

 ```sh
 pip install seqdiag